tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ### Algorithm

-Note: A host can choose either goal to parse first, so feel free to swap the order of Script and Module in the following steps.
+Note: A host can choose either goal to parse first and, over time, may change their preferred order.
+Feel free to swap the order of Script and Module in the following steps.

 1. Bootstrap for Script
 2. Parse as Script